Alabi Hassan Olajoku: Later life and murder

 A prominent and proud son of IIobu Land, He was at the forefront of developing Osun State in all ramifications, including infrastructure, agriculture, Education, industry and politics.
-It was in the course of pursuing this virile vision and championing the Financing and Strategy for Rauf Aregbesola's Election as Governor of the State of Osun, that he was brutally killed by unknown gunmen on May 15, 2005, at Gbongan Junction, Osun State, at the age of 58 years.
+It was in the course of pursuing this vision and championing the Financing and Strategy for Rauf Aregbesola's Election as Governor of the State of Osun, that he was brutally killed by unknown gunmen on May 15, 2005, at Gbongan Junction, Osun State, at the age of 58 years.

 Rauf Aregbesola became the Governor of Osun on November 26, 2010, which is said to have giving the death of Alabi Hassan Olajoku life, that he did not die in vain.
-Rauf Aregbesola built an International world park at the very spot he was killed to honour his memory, it was named Hassan Olajoku Park Gbongan.
+Rauf Aregbesola built an International world park at the very spot he was killed to honour his memory, named Hassan Olajoku Park Gbongan.